 5. If you have mustard algae in your pool, use a product such as Yellow Out in addition to chlorine to help kill the bloom.
 Yellow Out requires 2lbs. per 15,000 gallons of pool water.
 For green algae, a product like Green to Clean may be helpful to add in addition to the chlorine.
 When adding these chemicals, make sure to wait five minutes between adding the chlorine and either Yellow Out or Green to Clean.

 7. Backwash or chemically clean your filter.

 8. Once the chlorine has fallen below 5.0ppm, add an algaecide such as Leslie’s Algae Control, and then brush the pool again.

 9. The water may be cloudy after treating the pool for algae.
 This is normal and should go away by running the filter and cleaning it after the pool has been running for 24 hours.
-If cloudiness still persists, continue running your filter and apply a clarifier such as Ultra Bright or Alum.
+If cloudiness still persists, continue running your filter and apply a clarifier such as Ultra Bright.
 This binds small particles in your pool together and allows your filter to remove them effectively.

 10. Continue to run your filter until the pool is clear.
 If algae or cloudiness continue to exist, repeat this treatment until the algae is gone.
 Higher dosages of chlorine may be recommended.
 A local Leslie’s professional can further advise you on the correct amounts.

 11. Bring a water sample into a local Leslie’s store once the algae is removed.
 Correctly balancing your water will help prevent algae in the future and keep your pool looking sparkling clean.

 Keeping algae out of the pool is not only a season-long process, but for some it’s a year-long process.
 Despite your best attempts, algae may still bloom in your pool.
 If that happens, these steps will help clear up your pool in no time.